clift-labs/feralccf.github.io/docs/docs/processes/index.md

 ## What is a Process?

+A process is a well-defined configuration and reusable code that can be driven by other activities in an application.
+A process can be run from the command line or driven by a web controller, a queue handler, or any other driver.

-A process is a collection of nodes that perform work and return a result.
-These results are used to map the process flow to the next node.
-This process continues until the end node is reached.
+A process is a collection of reusable nodes that perform work based on a context and return a result.
+These results are used to map the process engine to move to the next node.
+This node processing / results activity continues until the end node is reached.

 ## Nodes

-A node is actually a three tired structured consisting of NodeCode that actually processes information and uses configuration from the catalog node and process node levels.
+A node is actually a three-tier-structure consisting of NodeCode that actually processes information and uses configuration from the catalog node and process node levels.
 The NodeCode instance receives the configuration from it's Catalog Node and Process node when it's built then during process run time, the node receives the context which contains the data to be processed.

 ```
   Process Node